2023 Best Allied Health Professions Schools in Oregon

 Top 10 Best Allied Health Professions Schools

 Our analysis found Oregon Health & Science University to be the best school for allied health professions students who want to pursue a degree in Oregon.
-Located in the city of Portland, OHSU is a public school with a small student population.
+Located in the city of Portland, OHSU is a public college with a small student population.

 Allied Health majors at OIT take out an average of $29,500 in student loans while working on their egree.
 This translates to an average monthly loan payment of $328, based on a 10-year repayment plan.